Quick Navigation

 Report Overview

 The Global Smart City Cloud Infrastructure Market size is expected to be worth around USD 44.02 billion by 2034, from USD 12.74 billion in 2024, growing at a CAGR of 13.2% during the forecast period from 2025 to 2034.
-North America held a dominant market position, capturing more than a 36.4% share, holding USD 4.63 billion in revenue.
+North America held a dominant market position, capturing more than 36.4% share and generating USD 4.63 billion in revenue.

 Top Driving Factors fueling the adoption of smart city cloud infrastructure include rapid urbanization, which increases demand for efficient resource management and improved public services.
 The growing deployment of IoT devices generates massive data that requires scalable storage and real-time analytics, which only cloud platforms can handle effectively.
-Improved wireless coverage and communication technologies are driving cities to adopt cloud infrastructure for connecting and managing smart urban systems efficiently.
+Enhanced wireless network coverage and advancements in communication technologies have made cloud-connected smart devices more accessible, pushing cities to adopt cloud infrastructure to integrate diverse systems and optimize operations throughout urban environments.

 For instance, in October 2025, IBM partnered with AWS to boost cloud infrastructure for smart city projects in the Middle East, including Saudi Arabia and the UAE.
 This collaboration addresses data localization, sustainable infrastructure, cybersecurity compliance, and AI adoption to help governments implement smart city technologies at scale.